peterm95018/docker-shibboleth/README.md

 ```

 # Typical Docker Commands
 `docker build -t ssl-shib .`  note that you work from the build directory.
-This builds your container
+This builds your container.

-`docker run -d ssl-shib -p 80:80 -p 443:443`  run your container and map host 80 and 443 to container 80, 443.
+`docker run -d ssl-shib -p 80:80 -p 443:443`  run your container and map host 80 and 443 to container 80, 443

 `docker exec -ti <container id> /bin/bash`  gives you a shell into the container

 # A Working Container